Colorado: Aspen to Vail, Valleys of the Rockies | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-Today, you ride the length of the Roaring Fork Valley, and do so almost entirely on a car-free recreation path.
-Throughout the day, you lose about 2,100 feet in elevation over 44 miles, a gentle downhill ride on the Rio Grande Trail past breathtaking brick-red canyon cliffs.
-Along the way, you may stop at your leisure for lunch in the down-to-earth mountain enclave of Carbondale, set where the Roaring Fork and Crystal Rivers meet.
+Today, you ride the length of the Roaring Fork Valley, almost entirely on a car-free recreation path.
+Over the course of 44 miles, you’ll enjoy a gentle downhill ride along the Rio Grande Trail, descending about 2,100 feet past breathtaking red canyon cliffs.
+Along the way, feel free to pause for lunch in the laid-back mountain town of Carbondale, nestled at the confluence of the Roaring Fork and Crystal Rivers.

-After a rewarding day amid the splendor of Colorado, you enjoy dinner on a private terrace at the hotel.
-After, stroll across the pedestrian bridge to downtown Glenwood Springs—just minutes away—where you may catch some live music and soak in the local ambiance under starlit skies.
+After a rewarding day amid Colorado’s natural beauty, enjoy dinner on the hotel’s private terrace.
+Later, stroll across the pedestrian bridge to downtown Glenwood Springs—just minutes away—for live music and local ambiance under the stars.

 Today's Ride Choices